Citation, DOI & article data

-Mycosis fungoides (MF) (also known as cutaneous T-cell lymphoma) is a type of malignant T-cell lymphoma that primarily involves the skin.
+Mycosis fungoides (MF) is a type of malignant cutaneous primary T-cell lymphoma.

 It is usually initially seen by dermatologists with patients presenting with skin lesions.
-Patients often have a history of several years of eczematous or dermatitic skin lesions before the diagnosis is finally established.
-The skin lesions then progress from the patch stage to the plaque stage to cutaneous tumours.
+Patients often have a history of several years of eczematous or dermatitis skin lesions before the diagnosis is finally established.
+The skin lesions then progress from the patch stage to the plaque stage, and later to cutaneous tumors.

-Mycosis fungoides is an initially an indolent lymphoma but in its later stages can cause peripheral lymphadenopathy and can finally progress to widespread extracutaneous visceral / internal organ involvement.
+Mycosis fungoides is initially an indolent lymphoma but in its later stages can cause peripheral lymphadenopathy and can finally progress to widespread extracutaneous visceral/internal organ involvement.

-Imaging features can vary depending on type of organ involvement.
-If the diagnosis is given on the requisition form - specifically look for skin thickening or cutaneous lesions.
+Imaging features can vary depending on the type of organ involvement.
+If the diagnosis is given on the requisition form, specifically look for skin thickening or cutaneous lesions.

 Treatment and prognosis